 If you’ve tried to find a waffle maker that can actually make real liege waffles you’ve already noticed there are none!

 But Croquade has your back here and offers a waffle iron especially for liege waffles.

 Well, Liege waffles are made from a dough and not a batter.
 Also, it’s secret ingredient is the Belgian Pearl Sugar, find it at Amazon.

 So the problem is, most waffle makers don’t heat up enough to melt the sugar.
 So there’s no way to have that crispy outside and soft inside which is quintessential liege.

-Ther are a few things I noted during my research that’s worth mentioning here.
+There are a few things I noted during my research that’s worth mentioning here.

 Some customers complained that the waffle iron takes a long time to heat up.
-But in my opinion, that’s not a deal breaker.
+But in my opinion, that’s not a dealbreaker.